illinois-cs419/illinois-cs419.github.io/_assignments/proposal4cr.md

 ### 2. Project goal ###

 In one paragraph, state the purpose of the project.
 Broadly, your project should fall into one of the following categories:

 + Implement a video game using Unity or Unreal Engine.
 + Implement an information visualization application using D3.js or VTK.js.
 + Complete a short research project that could, but does not have to, be submitted as a poster and 2 page paper to a computer graphics conference.
-You can see some of the submissio?ns to SIGGRAPH 2019 here.

 Your goal paragraph should pick one of the above areas and then provide some specifics.
 For example: what kind of game?
 Or, what data will you visualize and what capabilities will the application have?

 ### 3. Required Materials and Technologies ###